Gallery Key

 thumbs_nelson_c_1“Falcon Stamps” Perforated adhesive sheet of postage stamps using drawn and colored image

-Before one could design and have printed on line their own postage stamps, I did some of my own using drawn or photograph images.
+Before one could design and have printed online their own postage stamps, I did some of mine using drawn or photographed images.
 The falcon I saw as a church cornice in France but adapted it for this stamp.

 thumbs_cc12“Chair” Series Altered Photograph and Mixed Media